patzm/dockerfiles/auth/README.md

 Set the following (sensitive) environment variables in Portainer:
 - `LDAP_ADMIN_PASSWORD`
 - `DB_PASSWORD` and `POSTGRES_PASSWORD` (must be the same)
-- `KEYCLOAK_PASSWORD`: this is the initial password for the `admin` user.
+- `KEYCLOAK_ADMIN_PASSWORD`: this is the initial password for the `admin` user.
 It can be changed later.

 The values should be wrapped in quotes (`"` or `'`).